Last updated on March 27th, 2023 at 10:21 pm

 Transplanting Your Lavender Seedlings To The Garden

-Transplant your baby Lavender seedlings outside once the risk of all frost has passed.
+Transplant your baby lavender seedlings outside once the risk of all frost has passed.

 Although these are perennial plants, and pretty sturdy at this stage, they will still be tender until they are hardened off and become acclimatized to the outdoor elements.